100% Alpaca fiber

 I’m not certain what these terms mean regarding the construction of the fabric but they also state that the fabric resists “runs” if it gets a hole or tear.

-This crew has held up as well as expected, given my use so far.
+This crew has held up as well as can be expected.
 As a disclaimer, I’m generally pretty easy-going on my equipment (i.e. I’ve managed to stretch nearly 9,000 miles out of an ultralight DCF tent) and I’m well accustomed to ultralight gear.
-I’ve worn the All-Paca Crew a fair bit under a daypack and a few overnight loads, with no noticeable wear or tear.
-I’ve also done a bit of technical hiking through some brush and over a lot of rock, all with no snags to the fabric.
+I’ve worn the All-Paca Crew a fair bit for day hikes and a whole lot when I thru-hiked the Long Trail, with no noticeable wear or tear.
+I’ve also done some technical hiking through brush and over a lot of rock, with no snags to the fabric.

 It’s also worth noting here just how “hairy” a garment this is.
 Anyone living with cats or dogs might best appreciate what it’s like to be constantly covered in hair.
 I have to resist the urge to pick at these hairs, sticking out all over, because they are still a part of the knit.
 Removing them would be akin to removing the feathers that poke out of a down puffy or sleeping bag…you don’t want to lose that insulation.

 Conditions: I’ve worn the All-Paca Crew on 20 some day hikes, several overnights, and one section hike of the Colorado Trail over the course of the 2020 summer (May-August).
-Most of my testing has been above timberline at high altitudes, in dry conditions.
-I’ve worn the crew for hiking, rock scrambling and sleeping in my tent.
+I also wore it while thru-hiking the Long Trail of Vermont in the fall, 2020.
 It’s come in handy just lounging around the house, too.
-All my use thus far has been in Colorado but I plan to take it thru-hiking on the Long Trail of Vermont in late September.
-I will update this review following this hike.

 I've used some of the more stand-out base-layers and fleece offerings from big companies such as Patagonia and Icebreaker, as well as from smaller cottage companies like Melanzana.
 I have found that a combination of a short-sleeve merino t-shirt, a long sleeve crew neck, a hooded down puffy, and a hooded rain shell works best as my layering scheme.
 This is a combination that has served me well for about 10,000 miles of thru-hiking and backpacking, throughout a variety of challenging conditions.